Nithya Venkat loves to read books and write biographies about authors who have captured her heart.

-Samuel Langhorne Clemens (well-known as Mark Twain) was an American author, journalist, lecturer, entrepreneur and a riverboat pilot.
-He was born on November 30th, 1835 in Florida, Missouri to John Marshall and Jane Lampton Clemens.
+Samuel Langhorne Clemens (aka Mark Twain) was an American author, journalist, lecturer, entrepreneur, and riverboat pilot.
+He was born on November 30, 1835, in the town of Florida, Missouri, to John Marshall and Jane Lampton Clemens.

 He wrote two great classics under his pen name Mark Twain including The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn.
-The writings of Mark Twain were highly influenced by his hometown and childhood experiences.
+His writings were highly influenced by his hometown and childhood experiences.

-Samuel Clemens was four years old when his family moved to Hannibal, a town situated on the Missippi River in 1839.
+Samuel Clemens was four years old when his family moved to Hannibal, Missouri, a town situated on the Mississippi River, in 1839.
 He spent many days watching the steamboats plying on the river.

-Samuel Clemens had to deal with violence in his childhood and he witnessed the death of many people and that affected him greatly.
-When Samuel Clemens was 9 years old, he saw a local man murder a cattle rancher and when he was ten years old, he watched a slave die struck by a piece of iron by his overseer.
+Clemens had to deal with violence in his childhood, and he witnessed the death of many people, which affected him greatly.
+When he was nine years old, he saw a local man murder a cattle rancher, and when he was 10 years old, he watched a slave die struck by a piece of iron by his overseer.

-He was twelve when his father passed away in 1847after which his family suffered due to financial constraints.
+He was 12 when his father passed away in 1847, after which his family suffered due to financial constraints.

-Samuel Clemens went to school till he was twelve years old, after that he took up various jobs to provide for the daily needs of his family.
+Clemens went to school until he was 12 years old.
+After that, he took up various jobs to provide for the daily needs of his family.
 He first joined as an apprentice printer at the Hannibal Courier.
-Later he worked as a printer, writer and editor for the Hannibal Western Union a newspaper published by Orion, his brother.
+Later he worked as a printer, writer, and editor for the Hannibal Western Union, a newspaper published by Orion, his brother.

 Steamboat Pilot on the Mississippi River

-When Samuel Clemens was twenty-one years old, he learned how to steer a steamboat on the Mississippi River and he went on to obtain his license by 1859.
+When Clemens was 21 years old, he learned how to steer a steamboat on the Mississippi River, and he went on to obtain his license by 1859.

 After he had got his license, he found employment as a steamboat pilot and plied boats across the Missippi river.
-Samuel Clemens enjoyed his job and earned an income sufficient to live the high-status life.
+He enjoyed his job and earned an income sufficient to live a high-status life.

-The outbreak of the Civil War in 1861 put an end to Samuel Clemens’s enjoyment.
-All traffic up and down the Missippi River was curtailed due to the war and Samuel Clemens lost his job.
+The outbreak of the Civil War in 1861 put an end to Clemens’s enjoyment.
+All traffic up and down the Mississippi River was curtailed due to the war, and Clemens lost his job.

-The Civil War war divided the people of Missouri into two groups, one group was for the Union and the other the Confederacy.
-Samuel Clemens supported the Confederacy and joined the Confederate army in June 1861.
-The army was disbanded after a few weeks and Samuel Clemens was left wondering what he could do next.
+The Civil War war divided the people of Missouri into two groups; one group was for the Union and the other for the Confederacy.
+Clemens supported the Confederacy and joined the Confederate army in June 1861.
+The army was disbanded after a few weeks, and Clemens was left wondering what he could do next.

-Prospecting for gold and silver did not turn out as Samuel Clemens had expected and he was had to look out for a job to earn a living.
+Prospecting for gold and silver did not turn out as he had expected, and he had to look out for a job to earn a living.

 A Reporter and Story Writer

-In September 1862 Samuel Clemens took up a job as a reporter for the Virginia City Territorial Enterprise.
-It was here that Samuel Clemens decided to use the pen name, Mark Twain.
-Mark Twain wrote short stories, editorial pieces, and sketches for the newspaper.
+In September 1862, Clemens took up a job as a reporter for the Virginia City Territorial Enterprise.
+It was here that he decided to use the pen name, Mark Twain.
+Under that name, he wrote short stories, editorial pieces, and sketches for the newspaper.

-In the year 1865 one of his stories, “Jim Smiley and His Jumping Frog” was printed in the New York Saturday Press and brought him recognition as a story writer.
-The Innocents Abroad, his first book a book published in 1869 won him recognition as an author and went on to become a bestseller.
+In 1865 one of his stories, “Jim Smiley and His Jumping Frog,” was printed in the New York Saturday Press and brought him recognition as a story writer.
+His first book, The Innocents Abroad, published in 1869, won him recognition as an author and went on to become a bestseller.

 Marriage to Olivia Langdon

-Mark Twain’s aim was to become rich, support his mother and gain a high social status of the Eastern civilization prevalent in New York and Boston during those times.
+Mark Twain aimed to become rich, support his mother, and gain a high social status in the society of New York and Boston during those times.

-In February 1870, Mark Twain married Olivia Langdon, who was the daughter of a wealthy New York coal merchant.
+In February 1870, Twain married Olivia Langdon, the daughter of a wealthy New York coal merchant.
 The sole purpose of the wedding was to increase his social status.

-Finally, Mark Twain was able to publish the novel Adventures of Huckleberry Finn in 1884.
-After publishing Adventures of Huckleberry Finn, MarkTwain concentrated on his business ventures.
-He earned a lot of money by publishing the best-selling memoirs of President Ulysses S. Grant, who had died just then.
+Finally, he was able to publish the novel Adventures of Huckleberry Finn in 1884.
+After publishing Adventures of Huckleberry Finn, he concentrated on his business ventures.
+He earned a lot of money by publishing the best-selling memoirs of President Ulysses S. Grant, who had recently died.

-During his lifetime Mark Twain wrote 28 books and a number of short stories, letters, and sketches.
-As time passed his business ventures were not successful and his publishing house went bankrupt.
+During his lifetime Twain wrote 28 books and several short stories, letters, and sketches.
+As time passed, his business ventures were not successful, and his publishing house went bankrupt.

-In his later years, Mark Twain wrote short stories and essays.
-In 1889, Mark Twain published A Connecticut Yankee in King Arthur’s Court and the year 1894 The Tragedy of Pudd’nhead Wilson that reflected his bitter feelings that he harbored.
-He also published a book about the story of Joan Arc.
-The Chronicle of Young Satan, his unfinished book is widely read and admired even today.
+In his later years, Twain wrote short stories and essays.
+In 1889, he published A Connecticut Yankee in King Arthur’s Court, and in 1894, he published The Tragedy of Pudd’nhead Wilson, which reflected the bitter feelings that he harbored.
+He also published a book about the story of Joan of Arc.
+The Chronicle of Young Satan, his unfinished book, is widely read and admired even today.

-Mark Twain emerged as the most famous American of the 19th century and won many public honors.
-The Universities of Yale and Oxford honored him with degrees.
-In the year 1895–1896 he undertook a tour during which he lectured in different places across the world to pay off his debts.
+Twain emerged as the most famous American of the 19th century and won many public honors.
+The universities of Yale and Oxford honored him with degrees.
+In 1895–1896, he undertook a tour during which he lectured in different places across the world to pay off his debts.

-Mark Twain spent his last days in bitterness and paranoia.
-He went into bouts of depression that he tried to overcome by smoking cigars, reading in bed and by playing billiards and cards.
-Though Mark Twain kept writing until the very end, he was unable to complete his works.
+Twain spent his last days in bitterness and paranoia.
+He went into bouts of depression that he tried to overcome by smoking cigars, reading in bed, and playing billiards and cards.
+Though he kept writing until the very end, he was unable to complete his works.

 © 2016 Nithya Venkat